Skatteetaten/vagrant-hashistack/README.md

 This vagrant box aims to make it dead simple to start a hashistack and emulate how services will be deployed to production.

 ---
-*This repository will publish a new [template](template/README.md) into [fredrikhgrelland/vagrant-hashistack-template](https://github.com/fredrikhgrelland/vagrant-hashistack-template) repo on every release.*

----

 > 🚧 - current vagrant box runs consul, nomad and vault in `dev` (development) mode.
 - [consul development mode](https://learn.hashicorp.com/consul/getting-started/agent)